yeatmanlab/create-roar-app/docs/docs/developer-guide/installation.md

 ### `npm start` or `yarn start`

 Runs the app in development mode.<br>
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Visit [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will automatically reload if you make changes to the code.